Full-Grain vs. Top-Grain Leather: Similarities & Differences

 Cost

 Top-grain leather is the more affordable of the two.
-Full-grain leather comes with a higher price tag due to its superior quality and natural beauty.
+Full-grain leather, however, has a higher price tag due to its superior quality and natural beauty.

 How to Choose Between Full-Grain & Top-Grain Leather